-WOAP (pronounced Whoa-app) is a two-week- / three-weekend-long festival showcasing the – quite frankly ridiculous – abundance of the Wellington region’s culinary scene.
+WOAP (pronounced Whoa-app) is a month-long festival showcasing the – quite frankly ridiculous – abundance of the Wellington region’s culinary scene.

 Wellington really is the capital of cuisine.